 To do this, you simply need to add 1 to the first cell of the column and then create a formula to add 1 to the above cell’s value.
-As you are using a table, whenever you create a new entry in the table, Excel will automatically drop down the formula, you’ll get the serial number.
+As you are using a table, whenever you create a new entry in the table, Excel will automatically drop down the formula and you will get the serial number.

-Normally we all do it this way, hold the control key and the select cells one by one.
-But, I have found that there is a far better way for this.
-All you have do is, select the first cell and then press SHIFT + F8.
+Normally we all do it this way, hold the control key, and select cells one by one.
+But I have found that there is a far better way for this.
+All you have to do is, select the first cell and then press SHIFT + F8.

-If you deal with the data which needs to sort frequently then it’s better to add a button to the quick access toolbar (if it’s not there already).
+If you deal with data that needs to sort frequently then it’s better to add a button to the quick access toolbar (if it’s not there already).

 6. Status Bar

 The status bar is always there but we hardly use it to the full.
-If you right click on it you can see there hell lot of things which you can check using status bar.
+If you right-click on it, you can see there are a lot of options you can add.

 There is a problem with normal copy-paste that you can only use a single value at a time.

-It will open the clipboard on the left side of the window and you can paste values from there.
+It will open the clipboard on the left side, and you can paste values from there.

 8. Bullet Points

-- Press Ctrl + 1 and you will get the “Format Cell" dialog box.
+- Press Ctrl + 1 and you will get the “Format Cell” dialogue box.

 - Under the number tab, select custom.

-- In type input bar, enter the following formatting.
+- In the input bar, enter the following formatting.

-Now, whenever you insert a value in the cell Excel will add a bullet before that.
+Now, whenever you enter a value in the cell Excel will add a bullet before that.

 Just like sort buttons you can also add undo and redo buttons to the QAT.
-The best part about that buttons is you can use them to undo to a particular activity without pressing the shortcut key again and again.
+The best part about those buttons is you can use them to undo a particular activity without pressing the shortcut key again and again.

-The auto format is a combination of six different formatting and you have the option to disable any of them while applying it.
+The AUTOFORMAT is a combination of six different formattings and you have the option to disable any of them while applying it.

 12. Format Painter

-Let’s say you have specific formatting (Font, Cell Color, Bold, Border, etc.) in the range A1: A5 you can copy that formatting to range C1: C5 with a click.
+The simple idea with the format painter is to copy and paste formatting from one section to another.
+Let’s say you have specific formatting (Font Style and Color, Background Color to a Cell, Bold, Border, etc.) in the range B2:D7, and with format painter, you can copy that formatting to range B9: D14 with a click.

 - After that, go to the Home Tab ➜ Clipboard and then click on “Format Painter”.

-- Now select the cell C1 and it will automatically apply the formatting on C1: C5.
+- Now, select cell C1 and it will automatically apply the formatting on B9: D14.

 13. Cell Message

-- First of all, select the cell for which you want to add a message.
+- First, select the cell to which you want to add a message.